Sun Yat-sen: Returned to exile in Japan

 In 1900, Sun Yat-sen temporarily exiled himself to Japan again.
 During his stay in Japan, he expressed his thoughts to Inukai Tsuyoshi, saying, "The Meiji Restoration is the first step of the Chinese revolution, and the Chinese revolution is the second step of the Meiji Restoration."

+Wedding photo, Sun's 2nd marriage, to Soong Ching-ling, October 1915, Tokyo.

-Around 1915, Sun married Soong Ching-ling, the second daughter of Soong Jiashu, who was also a Hakka like him.
-There are various theories about the year of their marriage, but it is generally believed to have taken place between 1913 and 1916 while Sun was exiled in Japan.
+While in Japan, on 25 October 1915, Sun married Soong Ching-ling, the second daughter of Soong Jiashu, who was also a Hakka like him.
 The arrangement of their marriage was supported by Umeya Shokichi, a Japanese supporter who provided financial aid.

 Fusanosuke Kuhara, a prominent figure in Japan's political and business circles, invited Sun to his villa, the Nihonkan, located where the current restaurant "Kochuan" in Shirokane Happo-en stands.
 Kuhara offered Sun the newly built "Orchid Room" to encourage and support his friend living in a foreign land.

 The Orchid Room was equipped with a secret escape route known as "Sun Yat-sen's Escape Passage."
 This precautionary measure included a hidden door behind the fireplace, which led to an underground tunnel, providing an escape route in case of emergencies.